James of the Marches: Writings

 His writings have not yet been collected.
 His library and autographs are preserved in part at the Municipio of Monteprandone (see Crivellucci, "I codici della libreria raccolta da S. Giacomo della Marca nel convento di S. Maria delle Grazie presso Monteprandone", Leghorn, 1889).

-He wrote "Dialogus contra Fraticellos" printed in Baluze-Mansi, "Miscellanea", II, Lucca, 1761, 595-610 (cf. Ehrle in "Archiv für Litt. u.
+He wrote "Dialogus contra Fraticellos" printed in Baluze-Mansi, "Miscellanea", II, Lucca, 1761, 595-610 (cf. Franz Ehrle in "Archiv für Litt. u.
 Kirchengeschichte", IV, Freiburg im Br., 1888, 107–10).

 His numerous sermons are not edited.
-For some of them, and for his treatise on the "Miracles of the Name of Jesus", see Candido Mariotti, O.F.M., "Nome di Gesù ed i Francescani", Fano, 1909, 125–34.
+For some of them, and for his treatise on the "Miracles of the Name of Jesus", see Candido Mariotti, "Nome di Gesù ed i Francescani", Fano, 1909, 125–34.

-On his notebook, or "Itinerarium", See Luigi Tasso, O.F.M., in "Miscellanea Francescana", I (1886), 125-26: "Regula confitendi peccata" was several times edited in Latin and Italian during the fifteenth century.
+On his notebook, or "Itinerarium", See Luigi Tasso in "Miscellanea Francescana", I (1886), 125-26: "Regula confitendi peccata" was several times edited in Latin and Italian during the fifteenth century.
 "De Sanguine Christi effuse" and some other treatises remained in manuscript.

 Veneration

-James was buried in Naples in the Franciscan church of Santa Maria la Nova, where his body remained until 2001.
+James was buried in Naples in the Franciscan church of Santa Maria La Nova, where his body remained until 2001.
 At the instigation of the provincial minister (Franciscan superior) of the Marches region, Ferdinando Campana, James's body was relocated to Monteprandone, where it remains incorrupt and visible to the public today.
 He was beatified by Pope Urban VIII in 1624, and canonized by Pope Benedict XIII in 1726.
 Naples venerates him as one of its patron saints.
 His liturgical feast day is observed by the Franciscan Order on 28 November.
 He is generally represented holding in his right hand a chalice, out of which a snake is escaping – an allusion to some endeavours of heretics to poison him or, less likely, to the controversy about the Precious Blood.